tharwaninitin/etlflow/modules/docs/src/main/mdoc/docs/localdocker.md

 title: Scheduler Installation
 ---

-## Using Etlflow scheduler library on local environment with Docker Compose
+## Using Etlflow Server library on local environment with Docker Compose

 ### Prerequisite
 * Your system should have [Docker](https://docs.docker.com/get-docker/) installed.